-As I continued down the road, I saw a man wearing a hat sitting by the wayside.
+As I continued down the road in Glodok district of Jakarta, I saw a man wearing a hat sitting by the wayside.
 In front of him, I saw a bamboo stick.
 It was a carrying pole.
 On both ends of the stick were boxes.
 One looked like a large glass case and the other looked like a stove.
 Inside the glass case, I could see a small cake-like food.
 It looked like what we call Kanom Buang in Thailand, but it's not quite the same.
 This is a sweet called Serabi.

 Serabi is a traditional Indonesian sweet, a pancake made of rice flour mixed with coconut milk and sugar.
 It seems to be eaten all over Indonesia nowadays, but it was originally from West Java.
 When I walked around the streets in Jakarta, I often saw stalls selling Serabi.
 It is common street food in Jakarta.

 To make Serabi, a small pot is used.
 So this man was carrying a stove with a small pot attached.
 The pot he carried around had a round metal lid, and at first glance, it looked like a teapot.
 It must be quite heavy since he also carried around fuel.
 The man sat down on the side of the road for a while to rest.

 108 B&W photos are appeared.
 Of course, you can read also via KINDLE UNLIMITED.

 SONY ALPHA 7R II